Leecason/element-tiptap/README.md

 [Here](https://github.com/Leecason/element-tiptap/issues/10#issuecomment-600979545) is the example of how to create your extension button view (an extension can also render multiple menu buttons).

+### editorProps

+Type: `Object`

+Default: `{}`

+A powerful prop, you can use this prop to control the behavior of the editor directly, customize the editor for yourself.

+See the list of [Prosemirror editorProps](https://prosemirror.net/docs/ref/#view.EditorProps).

 ### placeholder

 Type: `string`